GLOBAL MARKETS-Stocks slip on inflation concerns as oil prices rise further

 UK Inflationhttps://tmsnrt.rs/3tBso0Z

-(Reporting by Herbert Lash, additional reporting by Lawrence White in London and Daniel Leussink in Tokyo; Editing by Kim Coghill, Simon Cameron-Moore, Emelia Sithole-Matarise, William Maclean)
+(Reporting by Herbert Lash; additional reporting by Lawrence White in London and Daniel Leussink in Tokyo; editing by Kim Coghill, Simon Cameron-Moore, Emelia Sithole-Matarise, William Maclean and Jonathan Oatis)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))